-- (1) the visual references in flight; - (2) the primary effect of the elevator; - (3) the relationship between attitude and speed (inertia); - (4) the primary effect of rudder on the rotation of the sailplane around the vertical axis; - (5) the primary effect of ailerons on banking;

-- (6) the effect of airbrakes (including changes in pitch when airbrakes are extended or retracted); - (7) the effects of flaps (provided the sailplane has flaps); - (8) the look-out procedures during all the exercises; - (9) how to advise the student pilot to recognise the primary effects of each control; - (10) how to analyse and correct errors as necessary.
+- (1) the visual references in flight; - (2) the primary effect of the elevator; - (3) the relationship between attitude and speed (inertia); - (4) the primary effect of rudder on the rotation of the sailplane around the vertical axis; - (5) the primary effect of ailerons on banking; - (6) the effect of airbrakes (including changes in pitch when airbrakes are extended or retracted); - (7) the effects of flaps (provided the sailplane has flaps); - (8) the look-out procedures during all the exercises; - (9) how to advise the student pilot to recognise the primary effects of each control; - (10) how to analyse and correct errors as necessary.

-EXERCISE 6: CO-ORDINATED ROLLING TO AND FROM MODERATE ANGLES OF BANK

-To advise the student instructor on secondary effects of controls and on how to teach the student to coordinate ailerons and rudder in order to compensate for the adverse yaw effect.
+EXERCISE 6: CO-ORDINATED ROLLING TO AND FROM MODERATE ANGLES OF BANK to coordinate ailerons and rudder in order to compensate for the adverse yaw effect.
 Furthermore the student instructor should learn how to identify student errors and how to correct them properly.